florianmende/thesis-evaluation/README.md

 ## License

 This project including the produced figures is licensed under the Apache License Version 2.0 - see the [LICENSE](LICENSE.txt) file for details.
+It includes components from a project licensed under the Eclipse Public License (EPL).
+The original license text is included in the [EPL](EPL.txt) file.

 ## Notices